Sylvia Miller - OHSU Community Research Liaison

 Coos County suffers from poor recruitment and retention, both in the healthcare and education sector.
 A tool that would aggregate responses across different themes important to a community’s ability to recruit and retain is important to see what areas the community is doing well on, as well as what are challenges – with the hopes of the data giving a springboard for more robust community discussion around these challenges.
 Having sustainable levels of recruitment and retention across Coos County would result in the overall health of the population increase, by continuity of care and having individuals in the community who have a legitimate desire to be a part of the community.
 This process allowed OHSU to develop their relationship in the community via teaching research around a community identified topic.

-- Jill Guerrero, South Coast Community Research Liaison
+- Sylvia Miller, South Coast Community Research Liaison

-- Kim Brown, OHSU Community Research Hub Program Manager
+- Laura Campbell, OHSU Community Research Hub Program Manager

 - Jackie Shannon, OHSU Community Research Hub Director